What is Orthodoxy?

 As a result, such a person may begin to take a look at "what else is out there" in terms of church life.
 One such person is Peter Gillquist, who in the 1960's was the Big Ten regional director of Campus Crusade for Christ.
 He and many of his fellow leaders in Campus Crusade set out to find the "New Testament Church".
 Writing in Becoming Orthodox: A Journey to the Ancient Christian Faith:

-Today Peter Gillquist is a priest in the Orthodox Church.
-You may see a talk he gave explaining his journey in the "About Orthodoxy-Video" section of this website (or click here).
+Peter Gillquist became a priest in the Orthodox Church.
+You may see a talk he gave explaining his journey in the "About Orthodoxy-Video" section of this website.

 The Orthodox Church claims to be the true Church.
 Yet while probably most Christians have no difficulty believing Christianity is the one, true religion, many Christians may have quite a bit of difficulty believing that there is one true expression of Christianity.
 However, as one former Baptist in the South recently described what he and his sister felt: